- Search The Registry

 - My Account

 *The birth of Ted Rhodes is marked on this date in 1913.
-He was an African American golfer.
+He was a Black golfer.

-From Nashville, Tennessee, Rhodes grew up during segregated times in the south as part of a poor family.
-He began his golf career as a 12-year-old caddie in his segregated hometown teaching himself the game with a discarded two-iron in a city park, a twig stuck in the grass, his flagstick.
+From Nashville, Tennessee, Rhodes grew up in a poor family during Jim Crow Laws in the south.
+He began his golf career as a 12-year-old caddie in his segregated hometown teaching himself the game with a discarded two-iron in a city park, a twig stuck in the grass, his flag stick.
 He caught the attention of the golf-crazed Joe Louis in 1946 and then becoming the Brown Bomber's personal golf instructor in exchange for sponsorship.
 Rhodes was the brightest star of the post-war United Golf Association, winning 150 times on the Black-run summer tour, a golfing equivalent of baseball's Negro Leagues.

 Related topic: Teddy Rhodes Tournament